NVIDIA/nvcomp/README.md

   libnvcomp.so
   <Other nvcomp libraries that are used internally by nvcomp's APIs>
   libnvcomp_gdeflate_cpu.so # CPU library for gdeflate
+  cmake/ <Package files to allow use through cmake>
 bin/
   <benchmark scripts>
 ```